heinoskov/huawei-solar-battery-optimizations/README.md

 # Huawei Solar Battery Optimization

 This Home Assistant package provides a set of scripts and automations to optimize the use of a Huawei solar battery system.
-It aims to maximize self-consumption, optimize charging/discharging of the Huawei Battery based on electricity prices and solar forecast, as well as manage grid export based on electricity spot prices.
-In Denmark we can even have negative spot prices and this package will manage these situation and disable grid export.
+It aims to maximize self-consumption, optimize charging/discharging of the Huawei Battery based on electricity prices, and manage grid export based on electricity spot prices.

 ## Features